Vince Clarke: Erasure

 In early 1985, Clarke placed an advertisement in Melody Maker for a singer, and one applicant was Andy Bell, who was a fan of his earlier projects.
 He teamed with Bell to form the group Erasure, and the duo became one of the major selling acts in British music with international hits like "Oh L'amour", "Sometimes", "Chains of Love", "A Little Respect", "Drama!", "Blue Savannah", "Chorus", "Love to Hate You", "Take a Chance on Me", and "Always".

 As of November 2022, the duo have released 19 studio albums and have enjoyed a long string of hit singles spanning their four decades together.
+In 2026, Clarke announced Erasure would be retiring from touring, saying “I just don’t want to do it anymore.”

 VCMG

 In 2011, Clarke collaborated with his former Depeche Mode colleague Martin Gore for the first time since 1981, as techno duo VCMG, on an instrumental minimalist electronic dance album called Ssss, released on 12 March 2012.
 The first EP, entitled Spock, was released worldwide exclusively on Beatport on 30 November 2011.
 The second EP, Single Blip, was once again first released exclusively on Beatport on 20 February 2012.
 Their third EP, Aftermaths, was released on 20 August 2012.